 Adios and Hasta luego

 When you are leaving, the simple Adios is fine in most situations.

 So is Hasta luego, although its pronunciation may be a bit harder to a non-native speaker.

 Regional differences in the Spanish language

 In fact there are no universally valid rules for these things.
 Spanish is spoken natively by some 350 million people in many countries, which are often culturally hugely different from each other (take for example the 40+ million native Spanish speakers in the US and compare their culture with that of the approx. 40 million in Spain or that of the 11 million in Cuba).

 There are big differences in culture, way of life, and also the little Spanish language nuances between and among individual Spanish speaking countries – and even between different regions in the same country.

 How to learn which greetings to use where you are?

 You won't learn these regional nuances from books and courses.
 But there is a way.

-Of course, an even better method than observing is participating in conversations yourself.
-Speak to the natives a lot and see how they are greeting you or asking how you've been.
+An even better method than observing is participating in conversations yourself.
+Speak to the natives and see how they are greeting you and how they are asking how you've been.